Robertn02/Rivian-SCE-EV-Smart-Charging-Emissions-and-Incentive-Analysis/README.md

-# EV Smart Charging: Rivian & SCE Emissions Optimization and Business Strategy
+# EV Smart Charging: Rivian & SCE Emissions Optimization and Incentive Analysis

 The project is based on a case study involving **Rivian** and **Southern California Edison (SCE)**, exploring how EV smart charging can reduce grid emissions and create new business value.